-Beginning in the north from Montrose Harbor and continuing south through the Lincoln Park Sanctuary, Belmont Harbor, past Grant Park and south to Jackson Park and the Paul O. Douglas Nature Sanctuary, lie miles of Lake Michigan waterfront property, much of which is owned or manged by the Chicago Park District and contains copious vegetation.
+Beginning from Montrose Harbor and continuing south through the Lincoln Park Sanctuary, Belmont Harbor, past Grant Park and south to Jackson Park and the Paul O. Douglas Nature Sanctuary, lie miles of Lake Michigan waterfront property, much of which is owned or manged by the Chicago Park District and contains copious vegetation.
 These areas are known as migrant traps because they capture birds flying south or north along Lake Michigan who become famished and need a place to rest.
 Various groups, too numerous to mention, which include volunteers and government and park distirct officials, have worked to improve the habitat needed for these migratory birds to rest and refuel.

 These areas combined provide tremendous benefits to migratory birds.